ArtemGr/gun/notes/12-map.md

 ☐ Experiment with Qualitative Interviewing
 → ☑ Create a separate MarkDown space
+→ ☑ Transcript the first set of interviews
 → ☐ Finish working through the book
 → ☐ Grab the book highlights
 → ☐ Revisit the book highlights